xperiandri/Elmish.Uno/README.md

 Not at all.
 The above example, as well as the samples, keep everything in a single project for simplicity (the samples have the XAML definitions in separate projects for technical reasons).
 For more complex apps, you might want to consider a more clear separation of UI and core logic.
 An example would be the following structure:

 * A core library containing the model definitions and `update` functions.
-  * This library can include a reference to Elmish (e.g. for the `Cmd` module helpers), but not to Elmish.WPF, which depends on certain WPF UI assemblies and has a UI-centred API (specifying bindings).
+  * This library can include a reference to Elmish (e.g. for the `Cmd` module helpers), but not to Elmish.Uno, which depends on certain WPF UI assemblies and has a UI-centred API (specifying bindings).
 This will ensure your core logic (such as the `update` function) is free from any UI concerns, and allow you to re-use the core library should you want to port your app to another Elmish-based solution (e.g. Fable.React).
 * An entry point project that contains the `bindings` (or `view`) function and the call to `Program.runWindow`.
-  * This project would reference the core library and `Elmish.WPF`.
+  * This project would reference the core library and `Elmish.Uno`.
 * A view project containing the XAML-related stuff (windows, user controls, behaviors, etc.).
   * This could also be part of the entry point project, but if you’re using the new project format (like the samples in this repo), this might not work properly until .NET Core 3.0.